JoshOrndorff/blockchain-from-scratch/Readme.md

 Context
 -------

-This content was written to accompany the Module 3: Blockchain in the Polkadot Blockchain Academy.
+This content was written to accompany module 3 of the Polkadot Blockchain Academy.

 It strives to be useful stand-alone content as well.